ShailuJain/utilizecore-test1/README.md

 1. Sign Up/Login module (Done)
    1. Authorization module for admin only actions (is_admin column)
    2. Other user actions
-2. Search parcel should be publicly accessible
+2. Search parcel should be publicly accessible (Done)
-3. Admin user can update status of parcel
+3. Admin user can update status of parcel (Done)
-4. On every update of status the email should be sent to the user
+4. On every update of status the email should be sent to the user (Done)
+5. Create a new route for reports (Done)
+6. Create a report every 12:00 am and save it to a db (Done)

 ## Additional Issues